RanoVeder/ADS-B-Decoder/README.md

+# This project is by no means a well written program.
+It was create 4 years ago when I still lacked basic software architecture skills.
+It does work, but it requires significant effort to understand.
+Maybe I will update this sometime in the future.

 # ADS-B-Decoder

 This ADS-B Decoder is developed as a bonus assignment for the class "AE1205, Programming & Scientific Computing in Python" at the TU Delft.